electrode-io/electrode-native/README.md

 - A Platform Reference section
 This section covers each Electrode Native module in depth, such as [Container], [Cauldron], [Manifest], [Apis] ...

 - A CLI command reference section
 In this section you will find a documentation page for each of the CLI commands available in Electrode Native, for example [create-miniapp], [run-android], [platform use] ...

 ## Contributing

-We embrace contributions, be it documentation, issue reporting, or contributions to the Electrode Native code base itself.
+We embrace contributions, be it documentation, issue reporting, or contributing code.

 Please read our [CONTRIBUTING guide](docs/overview/contributing.md) for more details on how to contribute.